Natalie Cochran

-Natalie Paige Cochran (born November 1980) is an American former pharmacist from Raleigh County, West Virginia.
+Natalie Paige Cochran (born November 1980) is an American former pharmacist and murderer.
+She is from Raleigh County, West Virginia.
 She is known for her convictions related to fraud and the murder of her husband, Michael Brandon Cochran.

 Early life and career

 Natalie Paige Cochran (née Jessup; born November 1980) was born in Raleigh County, West Virginia.
 She pursued a career in pharmacy and married Michael Brandon Cochran in the early 2000s.
 The couple had two children and ran a contracting business during the 2010s, which later became central to her legal troubles.

 Criminal case history

 Fraud convictions

 From 2017 to 2019, Cochran operated a $2.5 million Ponzi scheme, defrauding investors under the guise of a government contracting business.
 She persuaded at least 11 individuals to invest in her companies, Technology Management Solutions and Tactical Solutions Group, by falsely claiming she had lucrative government contracts.
 Instead of investing the funds, Cochran used the money for personal expenses, including purchasing real estate, jewelry, and a 1965 Shelby Cobra.
 She also used funds from new investors to pay partial returns to earlier investors, a hallmark of Ponzi schemes.
 One investor alone lost over $500,000 due to her fraudulent activities.
 Cochran pleaded guilty to wire fraud and money laundering on September 21, 2020, and was sentenced to 135 months in federal prison.
 She was also ordered to pay $2.5 million in restitution and forfeit assets obtained through her scheme.